-Ivermectin is effective in treating 35 different worm spieces
+Ivermectin is effective in treating 35 different worm species

 Occasionally, ivermectin for horses may cause side effects to the animal.
-Swelling and itching could happen, this is due to the bacteria that die off while being treated with the deworming agent.
-When these parasites die off in great numbers inside the horse’s body, they can release toxins, which can be harmful to the horse.
+Swelling and itching could happen.
+This is due to the bacteria that die off while being treated with the deworming agent.
+When these parasites die off in great numbers inside the horse’s body, they can release toxins.
+As a result this can be harmful to the horse.
 Inflammation is one of the reactions.